stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

 uninhabited.
 Not even the hardier of the beasts were to be seen beyond the edge of that final plateau which separated him from his goal.
 Far off, in a purplish haze, rose the mountains amidst which dwelt Anathas.
-It lived not solitary, despite the lonely region around, for strange pets resided with it&mdash;some the fabled elder monsters, and others unique beings created by its own fearful craft.
+It lived not solitary, despite the lonely region around, for strange pets resided with it--some the fabled elder monsters, and others unique beings created by its own fearful craft.

   At the heart of its cave, legend said, Anathas had concealed an enormous hoard of